 My experience ranges from Windows to Linux to VMWare kernel environments, databases, networking, and more.
 I tend to prefer work on the "backend" rather than user interface but I've done both in a pinch.
 I love working with distributed systems and complex concurrency.
 I am quick to adjust and master new toolchains.
 I'm an excellent troubleshooter and analyzer.
 I am a big fan of effective use of code review and version control tools like Git.

 Networks and Services

 Via isomerica.net, I provide web hosting, email, IRC, and other services.
 I also offer computer tutoring, consulting, programming, system building, and troubleshooting and repair.
 I maintain a server colocated in Boston which is accessible via native IPv4 and IPv6, and my home network is also IPv6 enabled.
 To learn more about these services, please contact me.

 AviationIn 2011 I became a certificated Private Pilot and in 2013 I obtained my Instrument-Airplane rating.
 I trained in the Cessna 172 at Air Direct in Nashua, NH (KASH).
-In 2012 my wife and I became owners of N52667, a Cessna Cardinal.
-The plane is based in Nashua. as of 2014 I have over 300 hours.
-I sometimes write at Cardinal Flying Blog about my experiences with it.
-Google map of airports I have flown to.
+In 2012 my wife and I became owners of N52667, a Cessna Cardinal based in Nashua. as of 2014 I have over 300 hours.
+I sometimes write at Cardinal Flying Blog about my experiences with flying Google map of airports I have flown to.

 PhotographyI have a personal interest in photography.
 I maintain a gallery of my photos online.
 If you are interested in hiring me for portraits, pet photography, product photography, or other, please contact me at email@example.com.